zhouwen327/zhouwen327.github.io/_pages/cv.md

 ======
 * Obtained the Ph.D. degree in School of Software Engineering, Tongji University, Shanghai City, P.R.China, July, 2018
 * Joined the Computer and Information School, Anhui Normal University, Oct.
 2018.
-* Be appointed as a graduate tutor in Jan.,2020.
+* Was appointed as a graduate tutor in Jan.,2020.
-* Become associated professor in Dec.,2021.
+* Became associated professor in Dec.,2021.

 Research Interests
 ======